Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Related Works

 The diffusion model is a burgeoning likelihood-based generative model and has demonstrated remarkable success over other models in various tasks~\cite{dhariwal2021diffusion,ho2020denoising,rombach2022high}.

-The diffusion model is originally proposed by~\cite{sohl2015deep} and~\cite{song2019generative} separately from diffusion-based and score-matching-based perspectives.
-Later~\cite{ho2020denoising} establish a connection between the diffusion model and denoising score matching with Langevin dynamics and demonstrates its excellent performance and enormous potential.
-Recently,~\cite{dhariwal2021diffusion} improves unconditional image synthesis quality by finding a better architecture and firstly proposes a kind of conditional diffusion model.
-This work successfully brings diffusion models back to the public view.
-After that, conditional diffusion models adapt to various tasks and have achieved brilliant performances in a series of computational photography tasks, such as image super-resolution~\cite{li2022srdiff,saharia2022image}, image inpainting~\cite{lugmayr2022repaint}, image deblurring~\cite{whang2022deblurring}.
-However, it is really a shame that all current research seems to have bypassed the task of image denoising.
+The diffusion model is originally proposed separately from diffusion-based~\cite{sohl2015deep} and score-matching-based~\cite{song2019generative} perspectives.
+Later Ho~\etal~\cite{ho2020denoising} demonstrate the enormous potential of unconditional diffusion model for image synthesis.
+Recently Dhariwal~\etal propose a kind of conditional diffusion model and bring diffusion models back to the public view.
+After that, conditional diffusion models adapt to various tasks and have achieved brilliant performances in a series of image restoration tasks, such as image super-resolution~\cite{li2022srdiff,saharia2022image}, image inpainting~\cite{lugmayr2022repaint,dpnpr}, image deblurring~\cite{whang2022deblurring}.
+Some methods also exhibit the capability to address multiple tasks.
+For instance, the novel method~\cite{kulikov2023sinddm} proposes a framework for training a diffusion model on a single image and is applicable in various tasks, including style transfer and harmonization.
+Another advanced method~\cite{dpnpr} exhibits proficiency in tasks such as super-resolution, deblurring, and inpainting.